 Before paying a claim, we review the loan and servicing files to determine the appropriateness of the claim amount.
 All of our insurance policies provide that we can reduce or deny a claim if the servicer did not comply with its obligations under our insurance policy, including the requirement to mitigate our loss by performing reasonable loss mitigation efforts or, for example, diligently pursuing a foreclosure or bankruptcy relief in a timely manner.
 We call such reduction of claims submitted to us "curtailments."
-In 2014 and the first quarter of 2015, curtailments reduced our average claim paid by approximately 6.7% and 8.2%, respectively.
-In addition, the claims submitted to us sometimes include costs and expenses not covered by our insurance policies, such as hazard insurance premiums for periods after the claim date and losses resulting from property damage that has not been repaired.
-These other adjustments reduced claim amounts by less than the amount of curtailments.
+In 2014 and the first half of 2015, curtailments reduced our average claim paid by approximately 6.7% and 7.4%, respectively.
 After we pay a claim, servicers and insureds sometimes object to our curtailments and other adjustments.
 We review these objections if they are sent to us within 90 days after the claim was paid.